E-Ghafour/RumourDetection/README.md

 # RomourDetection
-Different approach for training a Rumour detection model
+Different approaches for training a Rumour detection model